red-axe/am-editor/docs/api/node.md

 ### `document`

 The Document object where the current Node node is located.
-In the use of iframe, the document in different frames is not consistent, and there are other environments as well, so we need to follow this object.
+In the use of iframe, the document in different frames is not consistent, and there are some other environments as well, so we need to follow this object.

 Type: `Document | null`

 ### `window`

 The Window object where the current Node node is located.
-In the use of iframes, the windows in different frames are not consistent, and the same is true in some other environments, so we need to follow this object.
+In the use of iframe, the window in different frames is not consistent, and there are some other environments as well, so we need to follow this object.

 Type: `Window | null`